Financial Aid Appeals

 Undergraduate transfer coursework

 Transfer students may request exclusion of transfer coursework with grades of “W” and “F” from consideration toward the Maximum Timeframe limitation.
-Students must submit a completed Request for Extension of Maximum Timeframe Form to their Enrollment Counselor to be reviewed by a financial aid administrator.
+Students must submit a completed Request for Extension of Maximum Timeframe Form to the MT One Stop to be reviewed by a financial aid administrator.

 Students may request the exclusion of military credit that does not apply toward their program of study from consideration toward the Maximum Timeframe limitation.
-Students must submit a completed Request for Extension of Maximum Timeframe Form and any additional required documentation to the Enrollment Counselor to be reviewed by a financial aid administrator.
+Students must submit a completed Request for Extension of Maximum Timeframe Form and any additional required documentation to the MT One Stop to be reviewed by a financial aid administrator.

 Undergraduate change of major / concentration / double major

-Undergraduate students who change their major, concentration, or declare a double major and wish to extend eligibility for financial aid must submit a completed Request for Extension of Maximum Timeframe Form and any additional required documentation to the Enrollment Counselor to be reviewed by a financial aid administrator.
+Undergraduate students who change their major, concentration, or declare a double major and wish to extend eligibility for financial aid must submit a completed Request for Extension of Maximum Timeframe Form and any additional required documentation to the MT One Stop to be reviewed by a financial aid administrator.
 Students may be allowed to attempt 150% of the remaining credits hours which will be added to current “overall” attempted college level credit hours.

 Graduate change of major / concentration / dual programs